gopasspw/gopass/docs/features.md

 ### Adding OTP Secrets

-Warning: OTP support is deprecated.

 *Note: Depending on your security needs, it may not behoove you to store your OTP secrets alongside your passwords!
-Look into [Multiple Stores](https://github.com/gopasspw/gopass/blob/master/docs/features.md#multiple-stores) if you need things to be separate!*
+Look into [Multiple Stores](https://github.com/gopasspw/gopass/blob/master/docs/features.md#multiple-stores) if you need things to be separate!
+Ideally using a hardware token requiring user interaction to store the key that is able to decrypt your OTP codes.*

 Typically sites will display a QR code containing a URL that starts with `oauth://`.
 This string contains information about generating your OTPs and can be directly added to your password file.
 For example: